joshbuddy/jsonpath/README.md

 You can optionally prevent eval from being called on sub-expressions by passing in :allow_eval => false to the constructor.

+### More examples

+For more usage examples and variations on paths, please visit the tests.
+There are some more complex ones as well.

 ### Manipulation

 If you'd like to do substitution in a json object, you can use `#gsub` or `#gsub!` to modify the object in place.